 Between the addition of new artisans as well as the significant uptick in overall demand, the available space became ever more and more cramped.
 The spinoff/sale of the Cordey business to Boleslaw Cybis’ partners during the mid or late 1950s (Cybis is still shown as “President” of Cordey on a court case brought in 1953, though it’s not known how much longer he remained so) helped a bit, but some Cordey artisans remained on staff as employees of Cybis.

-The actual lot at 306 Church Street was narrow but deep, and there were actually two structures on it, the old brick carriage house being the one closer to the road.
-Behind the carriage house and separated from it by a grassy area was the second building which had formerly been used as a bottling plant; because of this, the open area surrounding it was littered with pieces of broken bottles and glass which was quite the project to clean up.
-It’s not known whether this second building was rented and/or used while Boleslaw Cybis was alive, but after Marilyn Chorlton took over the studio it became the home of the moldmaking operation.
-It also contained the workspaces of the studio’s main artists, including Marylin Chorlton and Lynn Klockner Brown who are shown in the second photo examinining Lynn’s Magnolia model.
+The lot at the Church Street studio was narrow but deep, and there were two structures on it: Behind the studio and separated from it by a grassy area was a second building which had formerly been used as a bottling plant; because of this, the open area surrounding it was littered with broken bottles and glass which were quite the project to clean up.
+It’s not known whether this second building was used while Boleslaw Cybis was alive, but after Marilyn Chorlton took over the studio it became the home of the moldmaking operation.
+It also contained the workspaces of the studio’s main artists, including Marylin Chorlton and Lynn Klockner Brown who are shown in the second photo examining Lynn’s Magnolia model.

 When Boleslaw and Marja Cybis relocated to New Jersey they naturally cast about for a place to live which would be able to also accommodate a home studio.
 In nearby Princeton ‘Drumthwacket’, the historic estate of 19th century industrialist Moses Pyne, had recently been purchased by Russian scientist Abraham Spanel (whose invention of latex evolved into the Playtex Corporation.)
 The property included the mansion and twelve surrounding acres.
 The remaining land, located to the rear, was subdivided into building lots and a new street was created so that they could be accessed from Mercer Road instead via the Spanel estate’s frontage.
 Because these lots were originally the site of several of Drumthwacket’s greenhouses, the new street was named Greenhouse Drive.
 Boleslaw Cybis purchased one of these lots and set about having a house, studio, and gardens constructed on it.
 According to Cybis in Retrospect these were all completed in 1944.